THE THEORY OF EVERYTHING?

 What is a black hole?

 Black holes are extreme.
 “It is completely impossible to describe them with our current physics,” says astronomer Heino Falcke.
-This is due to a notorious problem in physics: its two main theories – Einstein’s theory of relativity and quantum theory – do not want to work together.
-When physicists want to connect both theories, things go wrong.
-Their formulas then suddenly give completely ridiculous answers.
-The focus of many physicists is therefore firmly on black holes.
-The assumed singularities in the interior of those holes can only be described with a combination of both theories.
-Black holes probably provide insight into how quantum theory and relativity flow into one another.
+That’s because of a notorious problem in physics: its two main theories – Einstein’s Theory of Relativity and Quantum Theory – have no way of working together.
+When physicists want to stick both together, things go wrong.
+Their formulas suddenly give completely ridiculous answers.
+The gaze of many physicists is therefore firmly focused on black holes.
+The supposed singularities in the interior of those holes can only be described with a combination of both theories.
+Black holes probably provide insight into how quantum theory and relativity merge.

-The non-material Quantum information could therefore be called God; whether the spiritual world or whatever names are given for what is but is not.
+You could therefore call the immaterial Quantum information God; or whatever names have been given for what is but is not.